-Most luaus proceed like this: First, there is a lei greeting upon arrival were you meet (and get a picture with) the Polynesian performers.
-Next, visitors are guided to their seating and beverages are served.
-Next, the pig is removed from the underground oven (imu) filling the air with the delicious smells of roasted “kalua” pork.
-Some luaus also have ancient Hawaiian games that can be learned and played by guests.
-Next, the food is served, usually, buffet style.
-The rest of the evening is spent enjoying the entertainment which includes live music, hula dancing, and a fire knife performance.
+Most luaus proceed like this: First, there is a lei greeting upon arrival followed by a meet-and-greet photo op with the Polynesian performers.
+Next, visitors are guided to their seats and tropical beverages are served.
+Once guests have settled in, the pig is removed from the imu (underground oven), filling the air with the delicious smell of roasted kalua pork.
+Some luaus also have traditional Hawaiian games that can be played by guests of all ages.
+The food is then served, usually buffet-style.
+The remainder of the evening is spent enjoying the food and entertainment which includes live music, hula dancing, and a fire knife performance.